King-Size Canary: Plot

 Meanwhile, the mouse takes a few sips of the formula, instantly growing to gigantic size.
 The dog chases the cat through the city, only for the now gargantuan mouse to show up and scare the bulldog away with a simple "Boo!".
 The mouse, who is as tall as a twenty-story building, reminds the cat that he told him he would save his life.
 The cat thanks him as the mouse hands the bottle of Jumbo Gro back to him and waddles off.
-The cat rubs his enormous belly, realizing he is still hungry, then sees the huge mouse stomping off and gets another idea.
+The cat rubs his enormous belly, realizing he is still hungry, then sees the huge mouse waddles off and gets another idea.
 He suddenly drinks more of the formula and grows even bigger than the mouse.
-The cat, who is by now one hundred stories tall, chases the giant but smaller mouse through the city and across the country, passing the Grand Canyon, the Hoover Dam, and the Rocky Mountains.
+The cat, who is by now one hundred stories tall, chases the giant but smaller mouse through the city and across the country, passing the Grand Canyon, the Hoover Dam and the Rocky Mountains.

 The giant mouse hides in a railroad tunnel, losing the cat for a moment.
 The mouse drinks the Jumbo Gro when the cat isn't paying attention and becomes even bigger than the cat.
 The mouse starts to beat up on the cat only for the cat to take the formula back and drink it, further increasing his size.
 The mouse takes it back and drinks more to further increase his size as well.
 They continue to increase their sizes until they suddenly both come to a stop at the same exact size when they realize that the formula's bottle is empty.
 They tell the audience that they will have to end the cartoon, now that the formula has run out.
 They wave goodbye to the audience before the camera pulls back, revealing that they have outgrown the Earth itself and are standing atop the globe.